Welcome to your complete guide to calm dog breeds, giving you some insight into the world’s most relaxed and chill doggies!

 Today’s calm dog breeds didn’t get their docile natures by accident.

-Many easy-going dogs, such as the Bernese Mountain Dog (we’ll talk more about this beloved breed later in this article), were bred to work closely alongside their humans, protecting them and sometimes their livestock from predators.
+Many easy-going dogs, such as the Bernese Mountain Dog (we’ll talk more about this beloved breed later in this article), were bred to work closely alongside their humans.
+They protected their owners and sometimes their livestock from predators.

 So, it would make sense that these dogs would need to be courageous and calm so as to not shy away from the slightest noise or rustle in the bushes!

-Other dogs of a gentler nature, such as the Maltese (more on this little white pooch later), were specifically bred to be lap dogs with amiable dispositions and somewhat decreased energy requirements.
+Other dogs of a gentler nature, such as the Maltese (more on this little white pooch later), were specifically bred to be lap dogs.
+These are dogs with amiable dispositions and somewhat decreased energy requirements.

 And with that said, just because you have a calm and lazy dog breed, doesn’t mean that he doesn’t need to be exercised!